Armandjaha/crop-diversification-poverty/README.md

 ## Research Question

-Does crop diversification reduce multidimensional poverty among agricultural households in Côte d’Ivoire?
+Specialize or Diversify?
+Agricultural Structure and Vulnerability to Price Shocks in Côte d’Ivoire

 ## Data